HEALTH AND SAFETY PRACTICES

 Cohen Student Health Center

-As the Cohen Student Health Center staff will be busy assisting students and families throughout the move-in process, it will officially reopen for the fall semester on Monday, August 17 at 1:00 p.m.
 Even during a pandemic, the primary goals of the Health Center remain to assist students in learning how to become good stewards of their own health, develop lifestyles that support wellness, and advocate for health practices that promote the good of our common community.

 Face masks are effective tools to help protect against the spread of the virus, especially by asymptomatic individuals.
 All students, faculty, and staff in a university campus space will be required to wear face coverings at all times when they are, or may be, in the presence of other individuals, except when alone in a private room (office, residence hall room) or in a private vehicle.
 New students can pick up their welcome kits, containing personal protective equipment and health monitoring tools, at the Campus Involvement Center.

 Please wash or sanitize your hands prior to handling your mask.
 If using a cloth mask, please wash your mask after each daily use.